Slow violence: Overview

-A case study from Nova Scotia
+Nova Scotia case study

-The story of Rehtaeh Parsons from Nova Scotia exemplifies the concept of digital slow violence, as explored by Rachel Brydolf-Horwitz in "Embodied and Entangled: Slow Violence and Harm via Digital Technologies."
-This case highlights the serious ramifications of using modern technology as instruments for harassment and abuse, which can have negative effects.
-In 2011, the suicides of three young women in Nova Scotia, including Parsons, pushed cyberbullying to the forefront, leading the formation of a government Task Force on Bullying and Cyberbullying.
-Digital technology played a critical role in magnifying the abuse experienced by these individuals, prompting a public uproar and government action.
+Brydolf-Horwitz's research profiles the story of Rehtaeh Parsons from Nova Scotia as a case study in the phenomenon of digital slow violence.
+In 2011, the suicides of three young women in Nova Scotia, including Parsons, pushed the issue cyberbullying to the forefront of Canadian society and politics, leading the formation of the Nova Scotian provincial government's Task Force on Bullying and Cyberbullying.
+Her research suggests that digital technology played a critical role in magnifying the abuse experienced by these individuals, prompting a public uproar and government action.
+Brydolf-Horwitz maintains that these women's cases highlight the serious ramifications of using modern technology as instruments for harassment and abuse, which can have potentially negative, and in some instances fatal, effects.

-Advocacy for Cyberbullying is prominent in the era of digital media.
+Advocacy against cyberbullying is prominent in the era of digital and social media.

-The example of Parsons' experience emphasizes the mix of sexual assault and cyberbullying.
+In Brydolf-Horwitz's analysis, the example of Parsons' experience emphasizes the mix of sexual assault and cyberbullying.
 After attacking the victim at a party, the perpetrators widely shared a photograph of the incident, sparking an aggressive and unrelenting campaign of internet harassment against Parsons.
-This instance clearly depicts the notion of gradual violence through digital means, in which the injury is sustained over time.
+This instance clearly depicts the notion of gradual violence through digital means, in which the injury is sustained and amplified over time.

-Digital activism

-In the digital age, social media platforms have become pivotal in highlighting environmental issues and mobilizing collective action.
-A compelling example of this is the response to the red tide event in Florida, which was not initially covered by traditional news outlets.
-Through the power of social media, over 5.8 million viewers were exposed to the environmental disaster via a TikTok video created by Paul Cuffaro, showcasing the devastating fish kills.
-This incident underscores the potential of digital platforms to bring attention to environmental catastrophes that might otherwise remain unnoticed.

-Furthermore, the event's massive involvement on social media, notably on TikTok, where the hashtag "Red Tide" received over 27.3 million views, demonstrates the importance of digital activism in environmental campaigning.
-This instance highlights how social media not only allows for the speedy transmission of essential environmental information, but also empowers individuals to contribute to a greater knowledge and understanding of environmental concerns.
-The shift in media attention to the red tide occurrence, driven by user-generated material, demonstrates the dynamic capacity of internet communities to influence public discourse and perhaps shape legislative responses to environmental concerns.

 Digital challenges and surveillance capitalism

-In the realm of digital technology, surveillance capitalism represents a significant challenge, particularly through the mechanism of online behavioral advertising (OBA).
+At the Association for Computing Machinery's (ACM) 2023 Conference on Fairness, Accountability, and Transparency (FAccT), four presenting authors argued that surveillance capitalism, particularly through the mechanism of online behavioral advertising (OBA), represents a potential avenue of manifested "slow violence."
 This form of advertising, which tracks an individual's online activities to deliver personalized ads, has been identified as a source of "slow violence" against users.
-This section delves into the various ways OBA inflicts harm, drawing on findings from a study that categorized the negative impacts of OBA into four broad areas: psychological distress, loss of autonomy, behavior constriction, and algorithmic marginalization.
+In a conference paper titled, "The Slow Violence of Surveillance Capitalism", the authors explore various ways that OBA is perceived to inflict harm, drawing on findings from a survey of 420 participants.
+Based on respondents' feedback, the authors categorized the negative impacts of OBA into four broad areas: psychological distress, loss of autonomy, behavior constriction, and algorithmic marginalization and traumatization.